 Organizations We Fund

 We accept grant proposals from programs and organizations which create social change for Jewish women and girls, domestically and internationally.
 Organizations outside of the United States may submit an LOI (Letter of Inquiry) only by invitation.
 Organizations may request specific program support or general operating support from our Atlanta women’s fund.
 JWFA seeks to fund projects that place an emphasis on sustainability, leveraged funding, and partnerships.
-Please note: the 2018 Request for Proposals will be released in Fall 2017.
-At this time, we are not currently accepting requests for funding.

 Grants are made only to tax-exempt organizations that qualify under section 501(c)(3) of the Internal Revenue Code.
 Grants are not made to individuals.
 JWFA is unable to support all eligible projects.
 Please take the time to review the guidelines thoroughly to determine if your organization, program, initiative, or project meets our criteria.